Network Rail agrees to restore habitats disturbed by the building of the new Cambridge South station

 Cambridge South Biodiversity Legacy // Credit: Network Rail

-An agreement between and County Council will see wildlife and biodiversity habitats, which are disrupted by the construction of the new South station delivered at a target with a net gain target of 10%.
+An agreement between and County Council will see wildlife and biodiversity habitats, which are disrupted by the construction of the new station delivered at a target with a net gain target of 10%.

 January 2024 will see new legislation come into play requiring new housing, industrial or commercial developments to provide a positive net gain for biodiversity local to the project.
 The new legislation will see the net gain created through the provision of new habitats and green spaces.